AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

 \subsection{Constraints from the Period Variation}

-Not like the solar-like stars for which many frequencies are detected, HADS exits only one or two frequencies.
+Not like the solar-like stars for which many frequencies are detected, most HADS are observed with only the fundamental and the first overtone modes in general \citep[e.g.,][]{balona2012,Ulusoy2013}.
 As a result, the period variation becomes a very important constraint on the model calculation of these stars.
 Detection of high precision of period variation may offer strong constraints on AE UMa.
-It is interesting that AE UMa exits two frequencies with period variations in different scales and signs.
-But with the linear pulsation theory, variation of the period along with the stellar evolution should have values in the same sign and the same scale in most time.
-We used two different ways to calculate the period variations of AE UMa theoretically.
+We used two independent ways to calculate the period variations of AE UMa theoretically.